 Strategic vision.
-In New York City, the KIPP network consists of 15 schools educating children in grades K-12 (7 elementary, 7 middle and our college preparatory high school).
-Together with KIPP Through College, our alumni support program, we impact the lives of over 6,000 children each year.
-We believe that great teachers and school leaders, a supportive learning environment, and an emphasis on both academics and character are the foundation for student success, and we strive to provide these for every child.
+In New York City, the KIPP network is comprised of 15 schools educating children in grades K-12 (7 elementary, 7 middle and our college preparatory high school).
+Together with our alumni support program, KIPP Forward (Formerly known as KIPP Through College), we impact the lives of over 6,000 children each year.
+We believe that great teachers and school leaders, a supportive learning environment, excellent academics, strong socio-emotional support and an equitable learning environment are the foundation for student success.
+We strive to provide these for every child.

 Desired impact.
-In the United States today only 10% of students from low-income families ultimately earn a college degree (B.A.).
+In the United States, today, only 10% of students from low-income families ultimately earn a college degree (B.A.).
 These students are from the communities where KIPP NYC schools are located and where current and potential KIPP students reside.
-A diploma affords young people the ability to compete in the global economy and achieve self-sufficiency.
-Yet how do they get a degree if less than a quarter of them are not college ready?
+A degree affords young people the ability to compete in the global economy and achieve self-sufficiency.
+Yet how do they get a degree if less than a quarter of them are college ready?
 We are deeply committed to addressing this problem and reversing these dismal statistics.
 Starting in Kindergarten, we make a 19-year promise of support to each and every child all the way through college and career.

-We focus on results - academic gains, character development, and the outcomes that ultimately matter most for our children: graduating from high school and college, embarking on a career, and becoming self-sufficient and happy.
-We work to dramatically increase the percentage of our alumni graduating from college with a B.A. degree (within six years) from a current rate of 47% to 75% - our goal is to match the rate at which students in the highest income quartile complete college.
+We focus on results - academic gains, socio-emotional development, career preparation skills, and the outcomes that ultimately matter most for our children: graduating from high school and college, embarking on a career, and becoming self-sufficient and happy.
+We work to dramatically increase the percentage of our alumni graduating from college with a B.A. degree (within six years).
+Our goal is to match the rate at which students in the highest income quartile complete college.
 We are one of the only charter school networks across the country committed to this long-term view.
 We have set the following additional goals for our students: